TheLogicMaster/clearwing-vm/README.md

 at a safe-point so long as it does not interact with VM objects or return to VM code until the GC is done.
 To avoid premature collection of objects, it is essential to ensure that all objects are stored on the stack before calling any functions, since it is the responsibility of the caller to protect arguments.
-That is the safest way for hand-writen native code, but objects can also be marked as eternal at allocation time to prevent collection until marked accordingly.
+That is the safest way for hand-writen native code, but objects can also be marked as protected at allocation time to prevent collection until marked accordingly.

 ### Exceptions
 Exception handling is done using longjmp/setjmp, which has implications as far as memory safety is concerned.